Nigel Shadbolt: Research and career

-From 2007 to 2011 Shadbolt was Deputy Head of the School of Electronics and Computer Science (ECS) at the University of Southampton, from 2011 to 2014 he was Head of the Web and Internet Science Group, the first research group dedicated to the study of Web science and Internet science, within ECS, comprising 140 staff, researchers and PhD students.
+From 2007 to 2011 Shadbolt was deputy head of the School of Electronics and Computer Science (ECS) at the University of Southampton, from 2011 to 2014 he was head of the Web and Internet Science Group, the first research group dedicated to the study of Web science and Internet science, within ECS, comprising 140 staff, researchers and PhD students.

 His Semantic Web research led to the formation of Garlik, offering identity protection services.
 In 2008, Garlik was awarded Technology Pioneer status by the Davos World Economic Forum and won the UK BT Flagship IT Award.
 Experian acquired Garlik in November 2011.

 In June 2009 he was appointed together with Tim Berners-Lee as Information Advisor to the UK Government.
 The two led a team to develop data.gov.uk, a single point of access for UK non-personal Governmental public data.
 In May 2010 he was appointed by the UK Coalition Government to the Public Sector Transparency Board responsible for setting open data standards across the public sector and developing the legal Right to Data.

 In December 2012, Shadbolt and Tim Berners-Lee formally launched the Open Data Institute.
 The ODI focuses on incubating and nurturing new businesses wanting to harness open data, training and promoting standards.
 In 2013, Shadbolt and Tim Berners-Lee joined the board of advisors of tech startup State.com, creating a network of structured opinions on the semantic web.
-On 1 August 2015 he was appointed Principal of Jesus College, Oxford and a Professorial Research Fellow in the Department of Computer Science, University of Oxford.
+On 1 August 2015 he was appointed principal of Jesus College, Oxford and a professorial research fellow in the Department of Computer Science, University of Oxford.
+He is also a Pro-vice-chancellor without portfolio at the University of Oxford.
+He will step down from his role at Jesus College in July 2026 upon reaching the age of 70.